Image

 • Managing legal team representing NFL and its 32 member clubs in an ongoing national antitrust MDL lawsuit in the Central District of California brought by putative class members challenging the League’s broadcast arrangements for its Sunday Ticket Package.

 • Member of trial team in Todd McNair v.
 NCAA.
 Team obtained a defense jury verdict in state court in Los Angeles.
 McNair, a former USC assistant football coach, was implicated by the NCAA in the Reggie Bush benefits scandal.
 He sued the NCAA for defamation.
-Wilkinson Stekloff took over the representation after the NCAA had lost three pre-trial appeals, including on the issue of McNair’s ability to show falsity and malice.
+Wilkinson Stekloff took over the representation after the NCAA had lost three pretrial appeals, including on the issue of McNair’s ability to show falsity and malice.
 At trial, the team persuaded the jury to reject McNair’s claims and find that none of the NCAA’s statements was false.
 After further proceedings, the matter resolved successfully.

 • Member of the trial team for Monsanto in Hardeman v.
 Monsanto, the first federal-court trial over allegations that Roundup causes Non-Hodgkin’s Lymphoma.
 The jury returned a verdict for the plaintiff.